 Net Worth Formula:

-The net worth formula is division of Net income by Net Worth.
-This is calculated at the year end when annual reports are available.
+The net worth formula is the division of Net income by Net Worth.
+This is calculated at the year-end when annual reports are available.

 RETURN ON NET WORTH:-NET INCOME/NET WORTH

 NET WORTH FORMULA: – SHAREHOLDER’S EQUITY + RESERVES + PREFERENCE SHARE CAPITAL- MISCELLANEOUS EXPENSES

 A lower ratio indicates that the company is not using the shareholder’s fund in growing the business thus decreasing the creditworthiness of the company.

 Let us understand the net worth formula with an example: